 Update on Water Supply Status

-CONDITIONS STATUS: According to the MWRA's Drought Management Plan, the water system is currently listed in a Normal Operations Status (see table below).
+CONDITIONS STATUS: According to the MWRA's Drought Management Plan, the water system is currently listed in a Normal Status (see graph below).

 6 MONTH PROJECTION: Normal Operations status conditions are projected based on a range of possible hydrologic conditions.